wienton/Lainux/README.md

 ---

 ### About the Author
 **wienton** is a dedicated system programmer with a profound interest in operating system internals, low-level programming, and hardware-software interaction.
-Lainux represents a personal and professional endeavor to craft a Linux distribution that embodies precision, efficiency, and full tra
+Lainux represents a personal and professional endeavor to craft a Linux distribution that embodies precision, efficiency, and full trasparency from the ground up.